dvaraka/the-merchant/notes/year9/science/chemistry/chemistry-terminology.md

   - Molecular Formula ⇒ C2H4O2
     - Molecular Formula is useful to know how many of each element there is.
   - Structural Formula ⇒ CH3COOH
     - Structural Formula is useful to know how the elements are related.
+(Refer to R1)

 ## Bonding